wrpearson/fasta36/doc/README_v36.3.8i.md

 ## The FASTA package - protein and DNA sequence similarity searching and alignment programs

+Changes in **fasta-36.3.8i** Sept, 2021

+1. Enable translation table -t 9 for Echinoderms.
+This bug has existed since alternate translation tables were first made available.

+Changes in **fasta-36.3.8i** May, 2021

+1. Add an option, -Xg, that preserves the gi|12345 string the score summary and alignment output.

 Changes in **fasta-36.3.8i** Nov, 2020

 1. fasta-36.3.8i (November, 2020) incorporates the SIMDe